andersbhm/rovar/README.md

-# Useful functions
+# ROVAR PYTHON PACKAGE
-Useful python functions used for my PhD in Space Physics
+Useful python functions used for my PhD in Space Physics.

+Testet in python 3.9

 # Description of functions